In this article we’ll address the following questions

 What is happening to my website?

 If you made it to this page, you’re probably wondering why you’re receiving several failed login attempt notifications in your WordPress dashboard and email inbox.
 For most of you, this means that you are under something called a brute force attack.
 A brute force attack is when a cyber criminal tries to guess your website username and password in a highly repetitive process while often using sophisticated programs to do so.
-According to Verizon, 5% of confirmed data breach incidents in 2017 stemmed from brute force attacks.
-They often result in the attacker having full admin access to your site.
+These attacks are the second most common threat to website owners (Faulty plugins are #1).

 How can I validate if this is an actual brute force attack?